 This class explores topics within human body movement and performance.
-Focusing on movement dynamics, this course will include 1-2 classroom days each week, with the remainder of the week implementing classroom knowledge in the weight room.
+Focusing on movement dynamics, this course will include 1 classroom day each week, with the remainder of the week implementing classroom knowledge in the weight room.
 Topics of exploration include basic movement patterns, body kinematics, flexibility, nutrition, and performance psychology.
-This class assists students in preparation for any variety of physical performance, baseline knowledge for anatomy, and careers in the performance industry.
+This class assists students in any variety of physical preparation for performance, baseline knowledge for anatomy, and careers in the performance industry.